-What is a Foster Home?
+What is a foster home?

 What can I expect when I foster an animal?

-We have many different foster opportunities for you to pick from.
+We have many different foster opportunities for you to choose from.
 Puppies, adult dogs, senior dogs and medical fosters are always needed.
 Our foster coordinator can help you choose which dog would do best in your home.
 The time an animal spends in a foster home varies.
 Usually, it takes about 2-4 weeks for a dog to be adopted.
 Some of our dogs spend as little as a week in a foster home.
 However, some pets need more time due to illness, age, or behavioral issues.
-Prior to adoption, all of our dogs must be fully vaccinated, spayed and neutered at one of our many local vets.
+Prior to adoption, all of our dogs must be fully vaccinate and spayed/neutered at one of our many local vets.
 We do our very best to schedule vet appointments around your schedule.